 Zak has proven that trust can truly make or break whether an employee wants to stay at your business.
 In fact, he cites that a 10% increase in an employees’ trust in his or her leadership team creates the same levels of work engagement as a 36% salary increase.
 Think about that statistic when you’re budgeting for that expensive team-building exercise that you think will fix all your cultural pain points.

-If you can identify with a lack of trust in your company culture, here are three tips to help create a better sense of alliance at work, based on examples from the book and initiatives from our own team at Emplify:
+If you can identify with a lack of trust in your company culture, here are three tips to help create a better sense of alliance at work, based on examples from the book and initiatives from our own team at 15Five:

 1 – Cultivate a Culture of Openness

-We define our employees at Emplify as “extraordinary people who can be trusted to do what’s best for the company.”
+We define our employees at 15Five as “extraordinary people who can be trusted to do what’s best for the company.”
 One of the key ways to create a culture of individuals who act in your company’s best interests is by defaulting to openness whenever possible.

 According to Zak, only 40% of employees feel like they are well informed about their company’s goals, strategies, and tactics.
 If your employees don’t know why they are doing what they are doing, how can you expect them to trust your leaders when they implement bigger changes or announce new strategies?

 Creating a transparent work environment is easier than you would think.
-At Emplify, we openly share company performance results every quarter, and we expect trust and confidentiality from our employees in return.
+At 15Five, we openly share company performance results every quarter, and we expect trust and confidentiality from our employees in return.
 In The Trust Factor, Zak spotlights Morning Star Farms as a shining example of a company that empowers their team through openness.
 They not only approach their business performance with candor, but they pay for their employees to take training classes to better understand the metrics in their reports.